-AHOT 5209 Applied Kinesiology in Occupational Therapy (2:1:3) Co-requisite: AHOT 5500 An analysis of normal human movement, including explanations of how movements are produced at specific joints and their influence on occupation.
-This course builds a scientific basis for assessment, intervention, and procedural clinical reasoning.
+AHOT 5209 Applied Kinesiology in Occupational Therapy (2:1:3) The course looks at analysis of normal human movement, including explanations of how movements are produced at specific joints and their influence on occupation.
+Student levels of learning in this course focus on knowledge/comprehension, and application.